 Research.

-Every modern technology enabled by inorganic materials is also limited by inorganic materials; for example, the properties of materials limit the conversion of sunlight into electricity or fuel, limit our ability to efficiently catalyze chemical reactions under mild conditions, and limit how we generate artificial light.
-The search for new materials is therefore driven by the need to improve existing technologies in addition to the discovery of novel functionality to realize the next generation of technologies.
-As such, the design, discovery, and synthesis of novel materials is essential for scientific progress and long-term economic growth.
+Every modern technology enabled by inorganic materials is also constrained by them.
+Material properties limit the conversion of sunlight into electricity or fuel, restrict our ability to efficiently catalyze chemical reactions under mild conditions, and shape how we generate artificial light.
+The search for new materials is therefore driven both by the need to improve existing technologies and by the discovery of new functionalities that will enable the next generation of technologies.
+As such, the design, discovery, and synthesis of new materials are essential to scientific progress and long-term economic growth.

 |